 With spring finally here, it’s time to make some fun spring-themed snacks for the kiddos!
-There are so many cute and tasty snacks you can make that aren’t packed full of sugar like candy is.
-These recipes are easy to do and your kids can even help make them.
-With these healthy spring treats, your spring will be off to a great start!
+There are so many cute and tasty snacks you can make; many of which aren’t packed full of sugar like candy is.
+These three healthy spring treat recipes are easy to do and your kids can even help make them.
+With these healthy treats, your spring will be off to a great start!

 Carrot Cake Pancakes

-Who says carrot cake is just for Easter?
+Who says carrot cake is just for Easter or Fall?
 For example, these adorable carrot cake cupcakes are perfect for Fall, while these carrot cake pancakes are ideal for any time of the year!
 These pancakes are super simple to make — and super yummy too!
 This recipe makes about 16 pancakes, perfect for a Sunday family breakfast.